lina2761991/Introduction-to-computer-science-cs50/README.md

 mv : move from one location to another <br/>
 pwd: path of the current directory <br/>
 setwd : change path <br/>

+### variables and scoopes <br/>
+local variables: access only within the function in which they are created <br/>
+global variables: can be accessed by any function in the program <br/>